 The Five Star Advantage

-Often imitated but never duplicated, Five Star is the original family owned and operated whale watching company.
+Often imitated but never duplicated or equalled, Five Star is the original family owned and operated whale watching company.
 As founders of whale watching as a staple activity in Victoria and over 30 years of experience, we have some of the most hands on, passionate and knowledgeable crew in the marine industry.
 Guest comfort and a high level of customer service is paramount in all we do.

 Our office is conveniently located in Victoria’s vibrant downtown at the renowned Fairmont Empress hotel and our tours depart a short walk from the office in Victoria’s lively inner harbour.

 “Turning Heads since 1985” is much more than just our catchy tag line.
 It is also a description of what Five Star Whale Watching has consistently done with innovative vessel design and attention to the passenger experience.
 It also explains why we are Victoria’s longest running and most respected Whale Watching Company!

 Our Mission is to Educate, Advocate, Inspire, Preserve & Protect the incredible Marine Environment.
 Join one of our tours and Discover why “We Like Our Whales Wild”!

 Eric & Kathy, our original owners, began as operating fishing charters in 1985 but soon realized the growing attraction of watching Orcas (Killer Whales) & other Whales in their natural environment.
 So began Five Star Whale Watching, now Victoria’s longest running family owned Whale Watching company.
 In 2017 Andrew, who had been part of the Management team at Five Star since 2006, purchased the company when Eric & Kathy retired.